balderdashy/sails-docs/reference/sails.config/sails.config.security.cors.md

 # sails.config.security.cors

-Configuration for Sails' [built-in support for Cross-Origin Resource Sharing](http://sailsjs.org/documentation/concepts/CORS).
+Configuration for Sails' [built-in support for Cross-Origin Resource Sharing](http://sailsjs.com/documentation/concepts/security/cors).
 CORS specifies how HTTP requests to your app originating from foreign domains should be treated.
-It is primarily used to allow third-party sites to make AJAX requests to your app, which are normally blocked by browsers following the [same-origin policy](http://en.wikipedia.org/wiki/Same-origin_policy).
+It is primarily used to allow third-party sites to make AJAX requests to your app, which are normally blocked by browsers following the <a href="http://en.wikipedia.org/wiki/Same-origin_policy" target="_blank">same-origin policy</a>.

 These options are conventionally set in the **config/security.js** configuration file.
 Note that these settings (with the exception of `allRoutes`) can be changed on a per-route basis in the [**config/routes.js** file](http://sailsjs.org/documentation/concepts/Routes/RouteTargetSyntax.html?q=route-target-options).